Akamaaku/StoryLocke/StoryLocke1_TheEndOfEugene/Story/CH2.md

 "Hahahah" Max laughed before continuing, "You haven't figured it out yet have you.
 Come fight me and let me jog your memory!"

 The two exchanged blows, Eugene unleashing as many Psycho cuts as he can while also maintaining his health with grassy terrain.
-Unfortunately it didn't seemed to be very effective as he was being hit by flames being thrown at him from Max.
+Unfortunately it didn't seemed to be very effective as he was being hit by flames coming out of Max's arms and mouth.
 Which caused many third degree burns to char his dark skin.

 Utilizing some of the healing herbs he found earlier he was able to alleviate some of the pain.
 He finally knocked down Max after a few more psycho cuts but something was off.